andypern/demos/spark-streaming-m7/README.md

 ##TODO

-* Fork for sandbox instructions (can 3.1 be used...need EBF patch also?)
 * add some screenshots to this doc
 * ~~simplify the procedure (put more logic into the shell scripts)~~
 * ~~wrap sharkserver2 startup~~